MMOSS is a dreamy psychedelic

 K: I was probably twelve years old.

 L: Yo.
-Thirteen, listenin’ to a little Deep Purple, wanted to rip it up
+Thirteen, listenin’ to a little Deep Purple, wanted to rip it up on the bass, you know what I mean?

-What does it mean to play a
+What does it mean to play a “good show”?

 R: It means when it’s over, you feel happy.